 Many successful workplaces and groups incorporate accountability into their overall health plans.
 They put systems in place to keep employees healthy.
 Some things they offer are discount or free gym memberships, online health education, weight loss programs, or free health monitoring devices such as the Fitbit.
 Check with your place of employment to see if they offer any of these programs.

 Exercise buddies can be just about anyone.
 They can be husbands, sisters, friends, co-workers, or neighbors.
 You can even find online partners and groups.
 There is a website called www.sparkpeople.com that has plenty of free resources for losing weight and staying healthy.
 They also have accountability partners/groups, recipes, exercise videos, and a wealth of other information.
 If being consistent is difficult for you to get an accountability partner.
 Remember, two is better than ONE!

 Alright, I admit it.
 I have formed some bad habits.
-I am finally at the point that I can accept it and make a decision to do something about it.
-I have decided that if I am going to make some changes, I need some things to help me change my ways and not be a couch potato.
+I am finally at the point that I can accept it and decide to do something about it.
+I have decided that if I am going to make some changes, I need some things to change my ways and not be a couch potato.

 It’s taken me many years to develop unhealthy habits, and change will not come overnight, but it can come a little at a time.
 Here are a few things I plan to do to help me in my quest for a more healthy me.

 The Fitbit Watch – I have the Fitbit Inspire 2 device that I think is quite comfortable and useful.
 These fitness trackers also come in many colors.
 A bright idea and valuable for people like meIt is undoubtedly the way to get started on the right track to good health.
 Here are some of the features of this watch.